thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/SplashKit Tutorials/Tutorial Proposals/camera-control-proposal.md

 ## Introduction

-This tutorial will cover how to use the SetCameraPosition and ScreenRectangle functions in SplashKit to implement dynamic camera movements in graphical applications.
-By following this tutorial, readers will learn to create zoom effects, responsive camera controls, and object tracking, enhancing the interactivity and immersion of their games or other projects.
+This tutorial will cover how to use the various camera functions in SplashKit to implement dynamic camera movements in graphical applications.
+By following this tutorial, readers will learn to create zoom effects, responsive camera controls, and movements enhancing the interactivity and immersion of their games or other projects.

 ## Tutorial Details